Cam is knowledgeable about daisies and the common types grown as flowers.

 Five Common Kinds of Daisies

-The purple coneflower is a type of daisy that can grow nearly four feet tall.
+The purple coneflower is a variety of daisy that can grow nearly four feet tall.
 The name is given to Echinacea purpurea and other Echinacea species.
 Echinaceas, including the purple coneflower, are used in cold remedies to stimulate the immune system.

 An interesting fact about purple coneflowers is that the central disc in the middle of the flower is actually made up of tiny little flowers, as is the case with many daisy plants.
 So after the purple flower petals fall off, you still have a flower, or actually, a central cone with many little flowers.

-The petals or rays of the coneflower range from pink to purple in color, and droop downwards from the central cone.
+The petals or rays of the coneflower range from pink to purple in color and droop downwards from the central cone.
 There may be as many as 20 petals around the cone; this number varies from flower to flower.
 The entire flower is three to four inches across.

 The coneflower likes to be in partial sun.
-When the weather is dry it will need to have extra water, or the flower will wilt and possibly die.
-If the soil is moist and fertilized it will be ideal for this type of daisy flower.
+When the weather is dry, it will need to have extra water, or the flower will wilt and possibly die.
+If the soil is moist and fertilized, it will be ideal for this type of daisy flower.

-The flower is commonly found in the eastern part of North America including much of new England.
-It extends as far southwest as Texas, but is also found in Iowa, Oklahoma, and Kentucky.
+The flower is commonly found in the eastern part of North America, including much of New England.
+It extends as far southwest as Texas but is also found in Iowa, Oklahoma, and Kentucky.

-The Gerber daisy (Gerber jamesonii and hybrids of it) has the typical daisy shape, with a dark center and several long brightly colored petals fanning out from it.
+The Gerber daisy (Gerber jamesonii and hybrids of it) has the typical daisy shape, with a dark center and several long, brightly colored petals fanning out from it.
 Unlike a lot of other daisies, the Gerber daisy is a very fragile plant.
 This kind of daisy is often used in bouquets and other floral arrangements and is often found at special events like weddings.

 These daisies are native to South Africa, Madagascar, and Asia, and now you can find them in many places everywhere.
 The Gerber daisy was originally a tropical plant, but now there are many hybrid versions of the Gerber that can survive in many additional kinds of environments.

 These daisies, though on the tender side, are fairly hardy.
-They need full sunlight, and will only need watering if there is not a lot of rain.
+They need full sunlight and will only need watering if there is not a lot of rain.
 They can be grown inside or outside; humidity doesn't have a huge effect on the Gerber daisy.

-The flower is two to five inches across, with stems 12–18 inches long, and leaves 8–10 inches long.
+Gerber daisies come in different colors ranging from pink to orange, yellow, white, and red.
+The flower is two to five inches across, with stems 12–18 inches long and leaves 8–10 inches long.

-Gerber daisies are different from "typical" daisies like Shasta daisies, because Gerbers have more petals and the petals come to a pointier end.
+Gerber daisies are different from "typical" daisies like Shasta daisies because Gerbers have more petals and the petals come to a pointier end.

-Shasta daisies are a cultivated hybrid member of a large family of European wildflowers (Leucanthemum) with yellow centers and white petals, that tend to look like the typical coloring-book daisy.
+Shasta daisies are a cultivated hybrid member of a large family of European wildflowers (Leucanthemum) with yellow centers and white petals that tend to look like the typical coloring-book daisy.
 Many Leucanthemum-type daisies are invasive when planted in the US and will take over an area if allowed to.
-Shasta daisies are one the few daisies grown on purpose.
+Shasta daisies are one of the few daisies grown on purpose.

 The Shasta daisy, which some call Chrysanthemum x superbum and some call Leucanthemum x superbum, is a hybrid daisy that was created by Luther Burbank near Mount Shasta, California.
 It got its name from its snow-white petals.

 The Shasta daisy is not only one of the largest daisies, but it comes in dozens of types and sizes.
-Many gardeners consider it to be the best kind of daisy, since there are many varieties, they are lovely flowers, the plants can supply plenty of cut flowers, and as already stated they are one of the few daisies that will not take over the area they are planted in.
+Many gardeners consider it to be the best kind of daisies since there are many varieties, they are lovely flowers, the plants can supply plenty of cut flowers, and as already stated, they are one of the few daisies that will not take over the area they are planted in.

 Shasta daisies grow on tall, leafless stems ranging from 12–36 inches.
 The flower has a bright yellow center and many white petals.